View Inc. (VIEW) Shares Plummet Below 1-Year High

-View Inc. (NASDAQ: VIEW) has experienced a decline in its stock price by -11.83 compared to its previous closing price of 0.18.
-However, the company has seen a fall of -18.53% in its stock price over the last five trading days.
+View Inc. (NASDAQ: VIEW) has seen a decline in its stock price by -1.87 in relation to its previous close of 0.14.
+However, the company has experienced a -24.28% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in View Inc. (NASDAQ: VIEW) Right Now?